-I have a really clever idea for you.
-In fact, I like it so much, I’m even going to use it for my own consulting practice.
+I have a pretty clever idea for you.
+In fact, I like it so much, I may even try it with a few clients.

 Here it is.

-BEHAVE LIKE EVERYONE IS GOING “BACK TO SCHOOL”
+BEHAVE LIKE YOUR BOARD IS GOING “BACK TO SCHOOL”

-There’s not a human being for whom that phrase doesn’t mean, “Ok, playtime is over.
+There’s not a human being for whom the phrase “back to school” doesn’t mean, “Ok, playtime is over.
 With a new lunchbox and sharpened pencils, I’m ready to take on the challenge of a new school year.”

 My idea is that you should play right into this theme with every single board member.